DesiQuintans/sneesl-rain-logger/README.md

   - `Digital logbook/` is mostly me talking to myself inside text files as I develop Sneesl.
   - `Photos/` has unsorted photos of the development, testing, and assembly process.
 - `_Firmware/` contains the Arduino code for the loggers.
+  - `08_LoggerV8/` is a version of `V7` that has some changes to its comments and formatting.
   - `07_LoggerV7/` is the version I have deployed in the field.
   - `06_LoggerV6/`
   - `05_LoggerV5/`